Marvel Realm of Champions: Gameplay

 Players control a fighter for one of the Houses, who are named in honor of a legacy character (such as Hulk, Storm or Black Panther).
 Each character utilizes different skills, intended to represent different playstyles.
 There is no storyline mode and no other solo missions to advance, as all game modes are a variety of multiplayer: Arena Conquest, in which two groups of three players each fight over control of an area; Stronghold, in which three players protect a core from a group of enemies; Deathmatch, with three teams of two players fighting one another over points; and Onslaught, a survival mode against waves of enemies of progressing difficulty.
 After each match, players receive a selection of equipment (only usable for specific characters) and currency which can be applied to improving desired equipment on a selected character.

 Reception

 The game received mixed reviews at launch.
 Zach Guida of Hardcore Droid complimented the quick matchmaking and the short duration of the matches, giving the game 4 stars out of 5.
-Nick Petrasiti of The Sixth Axis found the matches fun and the gameplay easy enough to get into, while also noticing the small character selection, lack of tactics and issues with gear customization, where selecting higher stats inevitably led the characters to wear mismatched parts of different outfits.
 Eric Halliday of App Trigger Gaming also criticized extremely limited character selection, lack of storyline and mismatched outfits on the characters, concluding that game was not worth one's time.

 In a mid-2021 review that followed several game updates, Alex Sinclair Lack of MobileGames.com complimented the addition of Thor as a new character and cinematics which added actual story content, but also noticed that the lack of new game modes made the short matches feel very repetitive, while visuals of the hero abilities were disappointing, and the graphics were below industry average.
 He gave the game an overall 6/10 score, concluding that the game lacked anything exceptional.